 Recycling generates reuse for certain materials.

-Types of C&D Materials That Can Not Be Recycled
+Some types of C&D Materials That Can Not Be Recycled

 Certain types of materials collected from C&D projects are considered toxic or classified as hazardous waste.
 Types of hazardous C&D materials include latex and lead paint, chemical solvent, adhesives and asbestos.
 For information on the proper disposal of hazardous materials, please visit our "Hazardous Materials Management Webpage."